 There are many applications of data science in finance, and in this article, we will discuss the most prominent ones:

-- Pre-processing techniques like data correction, validation, finding missing values, etc.
+- Pre-processing techniques, like data correction, validation, and finding missing values.

-- Probability distributions and finding statistical parameters like mean, mode, median, etc.
+- Probability distributions and finding statistical parameters, such as mean, mode, and median.